Bioinfo-Tools/NCBI-taxcollector/README.md

 #NCBI-taxcollector

-Collects and Attaches NCBI taxonomy information to BLAST and SOAP2 results Results must be in tabular format (-m 8 or -m 6)
+Collects and Attaches NCBI taxonomy information to BLAST and SOAP2 results.

+Results must be in tabular format (-m 8 or -m 6)

 By: Raquel Dias and Marcelo V. Neves

 Contact: raquel.dias.001@acad.pucrs.br

-Pontifical Catholic University of Rio Grande do Sul - Brazil High Performance Laboratory (LAD PUCRS)
+Pontifical Catholic University of Rio Grande do Sul - Brazil

+High Performance Laboratory (LAD PUCRS)